P7h/StormTweetsSentimentAnalysis/README.md

 ## Features
 * Application retrieves tweets from Twitter stream (using [Twitter4J](http://twitter4j.org)).<br>
 * It analyses sentiments of the tweets from US.
 * There are three different objects within a tweet that we can use to determine it’s origin.
-This application utilizes all the three of them and prioritizes in the following order [high to low]:
+This application tries to find the location using all the three options and prioritizes location received in the following order [high to low]:
-	* The coordinates object
+	* The coordinates object.
-	* The place object
+	* The place object.
-	* The user object
+	* The user object.
 * For reverse geocoding, this application uses Bing Maps API.
 	* For more information and sign up, please check [Getting Started with Bing Maps](http://msdn.microsoft.com/en-us/library/ff428643.aspx).
 	* Please note that you would need Windows Live account for signing up for Bing Maps API key.
 	* Also, please consider opting for Basic Plan for Bing Maps API, as that is better for our usage.
-As of 18th June, 2013, limit is 50k requests for 24 hours.
+As of 18th June, 2013, limit is 50k requests for 24 hours in Basic Plan.
+	* I chose Bing Maps and not Google Maps since Google Maps is too restrictive for our usage, as it has a limit of only 2500 requests per day.
 * This application uses [AFINN](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) which contains a list of pre-computed sentiment scores.
 	* These words are used to determine sentiment of the each tweet which is retrieved using Streaming API.
-* After processing, the application logs the sentiment values of the states to the console and also to a log file.<br>
+* While processing, after every 30 seconds [configurable], the application logs the sentiment values of the states to the console and simultaneously to a log file using Logback.<br>
-* This gives us the most happiest state of US and most unhappiest state as well.
+* By understanding sentiment values, we can get the most happiest state of US and most unhappiest state as well.
 * As of current day, this codebase has been updated with decent comments, wherever required.
 * Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
 Import the project in your favorite IDE [which has Maven plugin installed] and you can quickly follow the code.

 ## Configuration
-Please check the [`config.properties`](src/main/resources/config.properties#L3-6) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).<br>
+* Please check the [`config.properties`](src/main/resources/config.properties#L3-6) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).<br>
-If you did not create a Twitter App before, then please create a new Twitter App where you will get all the required values of `config.properties` afresh and then populate them here without any mistake.<br>
+	* If you did not create a Twitter App before, then please create a new Twitter App where you will get all the required values of `config.properties` afresh and then populate them here without any mistake.<br>
-Also please add the value of Bing Maps API Key to [`config.properties`](src/main/resources/config.properties#L10), as that will be used for getting the reverse geocode location using Latitude and Longitude.<br>
+* Also please add the value of Bing Maps API Key to [`config.properties`](src/main/resources/config.properties#L10), as that will be used for getting the reverse geocode location using Latitude and Longitude.<br>
-If you do not have Bing Maps API Key, please check [Getting Started with Bing Maps](http://msdn.microsoft.com/en-us/library/ff428643.aspx) for signup and other information.<br>
+	* If you do not have Bing Maps API Key, please check [Getting Started with Bing Maps](http://msdn.microsoft.com/en-us/library/ff428643.aspx) for signup and other information.<br>
-And finally please check [but _do not modify_] the [`AFINN-111.txt`](src/main/resources/AFINN-111.txt) file to see the pre-computed sentiment scores of ~2500 words / phrases.
+* And finally please check [but _do not modify_] the [`AFINN-111.txt`](src/main/resources/AFINN-111.txt) file to see the pre-computed sentiment scores of ~2500 words / phrases.
+	* For more info on AFINN, please check its [`AFINN-README.txt`](src/main/resources/AFINN-README.txt) and also check his [paper](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).

 ## Dependencies
 * Storm v0.8.2